 The types of cancers that develop in children are often different from the types that develop in adults.
 Childhood cancers are often the result of DNA changes in cells that take place very early in life, sometimes even before birth.
 Unlike many cancers in adults, childhood cancers are not strongly linked to lifestyle or environmental risk factors.

 With some exceptions, childhood cancers tend to respond better to certain treatments, such as chemotherapy (also called chemo).
 Children’s bodies also tend to handle chemotherapy better than adults’ bodies do.
 On the other hand, children (especially very young children) are more likely to be affected by radiation therapy if it is needed as part of treatment.
-Both chemo and radiation therapy can cause long-term side effects, so children who have had cancer will need careful follow-up for the rest of their lives.
+Both chemo and radiation therapy can cause long-term side effects, so children who have had cancer need careful follow-up for the rest of their lives.

 In the United States, most children and teens with cancer are treated at a center that is a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
-Being treated in these centers offers the advantage of a team of specialists who know the differences between adult and childhood cancers, as well as the unique needs of children and teens with cancer and their families.
-This team usually includes pediatric oncologists, surgeons, radiation oncologists, pathologists, pediatric oncology nurses, and nurse practitioners (NPs).
+These centers offer the advantage of being treated by a team of specialists who know the differences between adult and childhood cancers, as well as the unique needs of children and teens with cancer and their families.
+This team usually includes pediatric oncologists (childhood cancer doctors), surgeons, radiation oncologists, pathologists, pediatric oncology nurses, and nurse practitioners (NPs).
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.

 These centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.
 (See our document Children Diagnosed With Cancer: Understanding the Health Care System for more on the professionals who help treat children with cancer.)